-In my experience as a chiropractor, vertigo has almost always been a symptom of a C1 subluxation, and it could be from a few different reasons.
+In my experience as a chiropractor, vertigo has almost always been a symptom of a C1 misalignment, and it could be from a couple different reasons.

 Mechanoreceptor dysfunction – The upper cervical spine has the highest percentage of mechanoreceptors of anywhere in the entire body.

 In Basic Neuroscience (2nd edition, WB Saunders, 1991), physiologist Arthur Guyton explained that the proprioceptors (sensory receptors responsible for sensing body positioning) most responsible for our sense of equilibrium are the mechanoreceptors of the cervical spine.

 Fluid build-up in semicircular canals from a weakened immune system – Be it from congestion or repeated ear infections, fluid buildup in the middle ear can make its way into the inner ear, more specifically the semicircular canal, and can result in serious vertigo.
 When a subluxation is removed, proper communication between the nervous system and body is restored.

 Considering the nervous system controls all other systems in the body, including the immune system, draining of the inner ear and the resulting alleviation of vertigo symptoms are very common after proper C1 positioning has been restored.